 Go back to Google and simply click “Start Authentication.”

 Before setting your DMARC, make sure you’ve configured SPF and DKIM records for the domain.
-Go to your DNS settings and create a new record.

 Choose a ‘TXT’ record.

-Add the hostname (for example, _dmarc).
+Add the hostname (for example, _dmarc)

 Add the value.
 You can find a sample DMARC entry that you can use to create your own below: